lexingxie/cmLab/content/post/knowledge_construction.md

 ---
-title: "Probabilistic Knowledge Graph Construction: Compositional and Incremental Approaches"
+title: "Probabilistic Knowledge Graph Construction"
-description: "We propose a new probabilistic knowledge base factorisation method that benefits from the path structure of existing knowledge"
+description: "We propose a new probabilistic knowledge base factorisation that benefits from the path structure of existing knowledge."
 date: "2016-08-31"
 draft: false
 categories: